n0tori/website/FIX.md

 - posts
 	- markdown renderer no worky for some stuff, see test post
-	- fit featured image in container
+	- fit featured image in container (maybe fixed?)
+	- multiple posts not showing ?
 - layout
+	- ==header and footer shifts to left when reading a post==
 	- figure out colour scheme
 	- make header more interesting
 	- place social icons someplace more important